newrelic/open-install-library/docs/supported_installations.md

 * NodeJS beside Linux/PM2
 * Java Windows

-The following languares are not supported and not detected by Guided Install:
+The following languages are not supported and not detected by Guided Install:
 * Golang
 * C SDK